Chart Color Schemes

 Housing

-Hope Valley - Modbury is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region
+Hope Valley - Modbury is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Hope Valley - Modbury, as per the latest Census, consisted of 75.8% houses and 24.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 88.6% houses and 11.3% other dwellings.
-Home ownership in Hope Valley - Modbury stood at 33.3%, with the rest being mortgaged (37.6%) or rented (29.1%).
-The median monthly mortgage repayment was $1,500, below Adelaide metro's average of $1,517.
-Median weekly rent was recorded at $315, compared to Adelaide metro's $330.
-Nationally, Hope Valley - Modbury's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Dwelling structure in Hope Valley-Modbury, as per the latest Census, consisted of 75.8% houses and 24.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is similar to Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
+Home ownership in Hope Valley-Modbury was at 33.3%, with the rest being mortgaged (37.6%) or rented (29.1%).
+The median monthly mortgage repayment in the area was $1,500, lower than Adelaide metro's average of $1,562.
+Median weekly rent in Hope Valley-Modbury was recorded at $315, compared to Adelaide metro's figure of $320.
+Nationally, Hope Valley-Modbury's median monthly mortgage repayment is significantly lower than the Australian average of $1,863, while rents are substantially below the national figure of $375.

 Frequently Asked Questions - Housing